huangrh/rstarating/README.md

 - CMS's Latent Variable Model (LVM), which uses a Gaussian quadrature approximation with 30 qpoints, failed to approach the integral of the objective function.
 This also leads to hundreds of hospitals receiving an incorrect star rating.

-The package provide a friendly access to the CMS's original SAS-Pack of the overall Star Rating through Rand fixed .
-Click the link at the end of this page if you have questions or any other issues.
+The issues are fixed in the R package.
+See the tutorial to replicate the original SAS-Pack and to run the the corrected LVM model and K-means clustering.
+Click the link at the end of this page to report if you have questions or any other issues.

 -----
 ### Installation